jlettvin/TeX/README.md

 This code will be converted to javascript and instead of rendering to paper equivalent postscript or PDF it will be rendered directly into an HTML5 canvas.

+It can be developed and used locally by running:

+    $ python -m SimpleHTTPServer

+and browsing to:

+	localhost:8000